aldolat/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.20 =

+* FIX: Now the dropdown menu for post type selection correctly displays all the public post types (thanks to pathuri).

 = 1.19 =